Meningococcal strains (Men A, B, C, W & Y)

-Most cases of meningococcal disease happen alone, and the likelihood of a second related case is extremely rare, but occasionally they can happen.
+Most cases happen alone, and the likelihood of a second related case is extremely rare, but occasionally they can happen.

 - Management of meningococcal disease in the community is the responsibility of a doctor who specialises in the public health management of infectious diseases

 - The public health team (doctors and nurses) will visit the patient and their family in hospital in order to identify close contacts; these include household family members and intimate kissing contacts